berops/culture/README.md

 ## Timesheets

 We employ the [Kimai](https://www.kimai.cloud/) time tracking tool to document work hours.
-Unlike certain real-time tracking tools that monitor time and capture your screen as you work, in Kimai we only record the time once a task is completed.
+Unlike certain real-time tracking tools that monitor time and capture your screen as you work, we log time manually in Kimai.
 This respects employees privacy, and we can use the time data for payroll and customers invoices, which helps us to be clear about the work that's been done.

 <a name="yourfriday">